flenniken/statictea/docs/runFunction.md

 # funList

-You create a list with the list function or with brackets.
+Create a list of variables.
+You can also create a list with brackets.

 ~~~
 list(...) list